AI for sustainable smart cities

 AIV - Artificial Intelligence for Industrial Vision

-The project aims at developing cost-effective and reliable Visual Simultaneous Localization and Mapping (SLAM) and deep learning methods for semantic segmentation for improving industrial safety.
+The project aims at developing cost-effective and reliable Visual Simultaneous Localization and Mapping (SLAM) and deep learning methods for 3D object tracking for improving industrial safety.
 Research is funded by a donation done by Konecranes for 2020-2021.

 SENT - SEAMLESS PEDESTRIAN INDOOR / OUTDOOR NAVIGATION